TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

    class.

-There are several data processors available to allow flexible processing, for example of comma-separated values, related files or related records.
+There are several data processors available to allow flexible processing, for example for comma-separated values, related files or related records.

 .. toctree::
    :titlesonly: